Hospitality Companies That Sponsor H-2B Visas

 How do I know if a hospitality employer has sponsored H-2B workers before?

-Employers who have filed H-2B petitions appear in Department of Labor disclosure data, which records certified Labor Condition Applications by employer name and location.
-Migrate Mate aggregates this sponsorship history so you can identify which specific hotel groups, resort brands, and hospitality operators have active H-2B programs without manually searching government databases.
+Employers who have filed H-2B visa petitions appear in Department of Labor disclosure data, which records certified Labor Condition Applications by employer name and location.
+Migrate Mate aggregates this sponsorship history so you can identify which specific hotel groups, resort brands, and hospitality operators have active H-2B visa programs without manually searching government databases.

 How do I apply for an H-2B hospitality job if the visa has a cap?